Metronome billing software review 2025: What you should know

 • Excellent accuracy and auditability: Orb separates your usage data from your pricing logic, making sure that no events are lost, no revenue is missed, and every calculation has a complete audit trail.

-• Extensibility at scale: Orb’s modular architecture grows with your business.
+• Extensibility at scale: Orb’s modular platform grows with your business, enabling companies to adopt the tools they need.
 From high-volume data ingestion to seamless integration with finance tools, it’s built to handle scale and complexity.

 • Revenue analytics and forecasting: Orb is a billing tool that’s also a growth enabler.
 Get built-in analytics on usage, revenue, and customer behavior to inform your next pricing move.
-Plus, you also get reporting with ASC 606 compliance in mind
+Plus, you also get real-time reporting with ASC 606 compliance in mind.

 • Strategic partnership and implementation support: Our team offers dedicated onboarding support, benchmarking, migration playbooks, and ongoing optimization sessions.

-• Orb Simulations: Test, optimize, and predict pricing outcomes with real product data — before you launch changes live.
+• Data-backed pricing simulation: Test, optimize, and predict pricing outcomes with real product data — before you launch changes live.
 With Orb Simulations, you can:

 • Run pricing tests side-by-side.